OVERVIEW

 2. identify the organs and tissues under the microscope.? understand the principles of karyotyping and identify the gross congenital anomalies.

-3. understand principles of newer imaging techniques and interpretation of Computerized Tomography (CT) Scan, Sonogram etc.
+3. understand principles of newer imaging techniques and interpretation of Computerized Tomography (CT) Scan, Sonograms etc.

 Integration

-From the integrated teaching of other basic sciences, student should be able to comprehend the regulation and integration of the functions of the organs and systems in the body and thus interpret the anatomical basis of disease process.
+From the integrated teaching of other basic sciences, students should be able to comprehend the regulation and integration of the functions of the organs and systems in the body and thus interpret the anatomical basis of the disease process.

 Outline of the Course Content:

-The teaching hours for total physiology course will be 480 hrs. which Including Lectures, Practicals, Tutorials, Demonstrations & Seminars.
-Broad distribution of teaching hours is as given below:
+The teaching hours for the total physiology course will be 480 hrs. which includes lectures, Practicals, Tutorials, Demonstrations and seminars.
+The broad distribution of teaching hours is as given below:

 • Course Contents